Pauline Park: Activism

 In January 2012, Park participated in the first US LGBTQ delegation tour of Palestine.

 In 2009, Park was named 'a leading advocate for transgender rights in New York' on Idealist in NYC's 'New York 40.'
 In December 2011, she was designated one of the 'official top 25 significant queer women of 2011' by Velvetpark.
-In October 2012, Park was one of 54 individuals named to a list of 'The Most Influential LGBT Asian Icons' by the Huffington post.
+In October 2012, she was one of 54 individuals named to a list of 'The Most Influential LGBT Asian Icons' by the Huffington post.
 In November 2012, she was named to a list of '50 Transgender Icons' for Transgender Day of Remembrance 2012.

 Other

 She is the subject of Envisioning Justice: The Journey of a Transgendered Woman, a 32-minute documentary about her life and work by documentarian Larry Tung that premiered at the New York LGBT Film Festival (NewFest) in 2008.

 In 2010, Park recorded "Barricades Mystérieuses", which includes keyboard music by Couperin, Bach, Beethoven, Schumann, Chopin, and Debussy.

 In June 2015, Park joined a group of Korean adoptees returning to Korea in search of information about their birth parents and relatives.
 Park's trip, which also coincided with the Queer Korea Festival that preceded the Seoul Pride Parade of that year, was the subject of a biographical documentary short film, "Coming Full Circle: The Journey of a Transgendered Korean Adoptee," also directed by Tung.

 On 28 June 2015, she was the keynote speaker at the Queer Korea Festival/Seoul Pride Parade, the largest event in the history of the LGBT community Korea up to that date, with a crowd estimated at more than 35,000.

-Park gave a presentation on the first US LGBTQ delegation tour of Palestine (Jan.
-2012) at a meeting of Palestine Peace & Solidarity in South Korea 팔레스타인평화연대 on 6 July 2015, after which members of the group wrote: "오늘 폴린 박 토크 굉장했습니다. 팔레스타인연대운동과 성소수자 운동의 접점을 찾은 이 기분...! 앞으로 만들어나갈 연대가 기대됩니다. 오늘 후기와 녹화 영상도 곧 공유하겠습니다. 온오프로 함께 해 주신 분들 정말 고맙습니다!"
+On 6 July 2015, Park gave a presentation on the first US LGBTQ delegation tour of Palestine (which she was part of in 2012), at a meeting of Palestine Peace & Solidarity group in South Korea.